Will A 2500 Watt Generator Run A Refrigerator?

 When appliances initially power on, they often experience a higher power draw during the startup phase.
 This surge of power is needed to bring the device to its operating speed.
 The startup power draw is typically higher than the running power requirement and lasts for a brief period, usually a few seconds.
 It’s important to consider this additional power requirement, especially when using a generator, to ensure that it can handle the startup surge without overloading.

-See also Car Solar Wind Power Generator Review
+See also 500W Portable Solar Generator Review

 How this affects generator capacity needs